Shopping Links

 Kite

-"A good action movie, short of its potential as a neo-noir thriller (edited), or very fancy hentai (uncut)."
+In edited form, a good action movie that comes up short of its potential as a neo-noir thriller; uncut, just very fancy hentai.

 2 30-minute episodes (edited version 45 minutes)